OpenChemFacts/openchemfacts_backend/README.md

 ## Deployment

 The application can be deployed on Scalingo.
-For detailed deployment instructions, see `Documentation/06_Deploiement_Scalingo.md`.

 Quick deployment:
 ```bash